 We want women to know that they can rely on safe, high quality care being available throughout their pregnancy, during the birth and after their baby is born wherever they live.

 We are proposing to transform the way that midwifery care is delivered across Shropshire, Telford and Wrekin to provide all women with safe, high quality and personalised care throughout their pregnancy (antenatal care), during the birth and following the birth of their baby (postnatal care).

 We are suggesting that we create a network of midwifery care, including:

 - Antenatal and postnatal clinics and activities in the local community

 - Home visits, including home births

-- 24 hour access to midwives on the telephone, by video link or face to face.
+- 24 hour access to midwives on the phone, by video link or face-to-face

 Midwives and maternity support workers (previously known as women’s support assistants) would work flexibly, providing safe, high quality, personalised care to women closer to home throughout all stages of their pregnancy, birth and beyond.